ISO 27001 - Annex A.15: Supplier Relationships

 There are many important things to consider in approach to supplier selection and management but one size does not fit all and some suppliers will be more important than others.
 As such your controls and policies should reflect that too and a segmentation of the supply chain is sensible; we advocate four categories of supplier based on the value and risk in the relationship.
 These range from those who are business critical through to other vendors who have no material impact on your organisation.

 Some suppliers are also more powerful than their customers (imagine telling Amazon what to do if you are using their AWS services for hosting) so it’s pointless having controls and policies in place that the suppliers will not adhere to.
-Therefore reliance on their standard policies, controls and agreements is more likely – meaning the selection and risk management becomes even more important.
+Therefore reliance on their standard policies, controls and agreements is more likely – meaning the supplier selection and risk management becomes even more important.

-A good policy describes the segmentation, selection, management, exit, and how information assets around suppliers are controlled in order to mitigate the associated risks, yet still enable the business goals and objectives to be achieved.
+A good policy describes the supplier segmentation, selection, management, exit, how information assets around suppliers are controlled in order to mitigate the associated risks, yet still enable the business goals and objectives to be achieved.
 Smart organisations will wrap their information security policy for suppliers into a broader relationship framework and avoid just concentrating on security per se, looking to the other aspects as well.

 A.15.1.2 Addressing Security Within Supplier Agreements